Welcome to my website

 ~

-I love connecting with people who are interested in astronomy research, STEM outreach, and JEDI and mental health support.
-I'm also always open to talk about nerd stuff (e.g., Star Wars, Marvel, anime, sci-fi & fantasy books, etc)!
+I'm also always open to talk about fun and nerdy stuff (e.g., Star Wars, Marvel, anime, sci-fi & fantasy books, etc)!
+I love connecting with people!

 Broad Research Interests